 2211 Greysolon Road | Architect: William A. Hunt | b. ca. 1900

-The house apparently stayed in the family until 1981, and most of Bradstreet’s work was still intact even then.
-In 1981 Wheaton Bissell Wood, the Prindle’s grandson, arranged for the Minneapolis Institute of art to remove paneling, fireplaces, and furniture from the Prindle home.
-The Prindle living room was then reconstructed at the Institute as an example of Bradstreet’s work.
+William Prindle died in 1944 at age eighty-three.
+Mina—who sat on Mayor Sam Snively’s advisory park board in the 1920s and donated the land for Janette Pollay Park (named for her mother)—outlived him by nearly twenty years, just missing her one hundredth birthday in 1963.
+The house stayed in the family until 1981 when Wheaton Bissell Wood, the Prindle’s grandson, arranged for the Minneapolis Institute of Art to remove the living room’s paneling, fireplace, and furniture and reconstructed it at the Institute as an example of Bradstreet’s work.
 It is still exhibited today.